foss-for-synopsys-dwc-arc-processors/synopsys-caffe/README.md

 Installation
 ------------
-Please check out the prerequisites and read the detailed notes at the [BVLC Caffe project site](http://caffe.berkeleyvision.org/installation.html) at first.
+Please check out the prerequisites and read the detailed notes at the [BVLC Caffe Installation](http://caffe.berkeleyvision.org/installation.html) at first.

 Extra steps and explanations for Synopsys Caffe installation:
 - Linux: Please follow the [instructions](https://github.com/foss-for-synopsys-dwc-arc-processors/synopsys-caffe/commit/10169e55f4d460c52067792d5f36b9113fa9a705#comments) to install and set the matio support.